venkatesh-1729/papyrus-theme/_posts/2017-01-01-Distributed-Stream-Processing-With-Apache-Kafka.md

 =====================
 > ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
 All of these kinds of services are used in some form or another by distributed applications. -- [Zookeeper](https://zookeeper.apache.org/)

-Few things where Kafka uses ZooKeeper :
+Few places where Kafka uses ZooKeeper :

 * Topic registration info - /brokers/topics/[topic]
 * Partition state info - /brokers/topics/[topic]/partitions/[partitionId]/state
 * Broker registration info - /brokers/ids/[brokerId]